Engineering

 - Columbia University requires one course in economics.

 Students planning a career in chemical engineering or computer science will need additional prerequisites.
-All students planning for a 3-2 program should consult with the engineering coordinator for detailed information about major requirements at specific schools.
+All students planning for a 3-2 or 3-3 program should consult with the engineering coordinator for detailed information about major requirements at specific schools.